jscrane/uC-Makefile/README.md

 -------------
 Install the makefile fragments in _somedir_.

-Create a Makefile in your sketch directory, such as this:
+Create a Makefile in your sketch directory, such as this, for a [TI Launchpad](https://en.wikipedia.org/wiki/TI_MSP430):

 	PROCESSOR_FAMILY := msp430
 	BOARD := lpmsp430g2553
-	SKETCH = Blink.ino
-	SOURCES =

 	include energia.mk

-For Arduino 1.0, replace the last line with:
+For an [Arduino Uno](https://en.wikipedia.org/wiki/Arduino), the equivalent would be:

+	PROCESSOR_FAMILY := arduino
+	BOARD := uno
 	include arduino10.mk

 Invoke with:

 	make -I somedir

-Note: installing the fragments in a directory on Gnu Make's [include path](https://www.gnu.org/software/make/manual/html_node/Include.html) means you can simply do:
+**Note**: installing the fragments in a directory on Gnu Make's [include path](https://www.gnu.org/software/make/manual/html_node/Include.html) means you can simply do: